 It’s also biblical.
 Psalm 127:2 – In vain you rise early and stay up late, toiling for food to eat— for he grants sleep to those he loves.
 God speaks a lot about rest in the bible.
 It’s not just a cute scriptural reference but a very practical word of encouragement.

 There are also other benefit from more breaks.
 We are most creative during periods of rest.
 So you will be able to find more solutions as well.

 Ronald Reagan, Winston Churchill, John F. Kennedy and Thomas Edison were some of the famous leaders and inventors for napping during the day.

 You may not need to take naps during the day but frequent breaks will be good for the soul and will help you accomplish more tasks in a shorter period of time.
-So find more energy and you will gain more time.
+But then again, who wouldn’t mind a nap or two during the week??

-For more information, read this great article from Tony Schwartz of The Energy Project.
+For more information on gaining more energy, read this article from Tony Schwartz of The Energy Project.
 Click here.